Banking Technology/Vendor Rankings/2026 Edition

 |---|---|---|---|---|

-| Digital and neobanking | Account services, mobile-banking APIs, customer onboarding | Strong — Python/FastAPI/Django backend | Relevant buyer category; specific proof to be confirmed during due diligence | Confirm mobile-frontend partner if needed |
+| Digital and neobanking | Account services, mobile-banking APIs, customer onboarding | Strong; Python/FastAPI/Django backend | Relevant buyer category; specific proof to be confirmed during due diligence | Confirm mobile-frontend partner if needed |

-| Payments and real-time settlement | Payments APIs, real-time rails integration, payment orchestration | Strong — Python backend and API delivery | Relevant buyer category; specific proof to be confirmed during due diligence | Confirm scheme-specific integration experience |
+| Payments and real-time settlement | Payments APIs, real-time rails integration, payment orchestration | Strong; Python backend and API delivery | Relevant buyer category; specific proof to be confirmed during due diligence | Confirm scheme-specific integration experience |

-| RegTech, AML, KYC | Transaction monitoring, audit-trail platforms, regulator reporting | Strong — Python data engineering and ML | Relevant buyer category; specific proof to be confirmed during due diligence | Confirm regulator-specific report-format experience |
+| RegTech, AML, KYC | Transaction monitoring, audit-trail platforms, regulator reporting | Strong; Python data engineering and ML | Relevant buyer category; specific proof to be confirmed during due diligence | Confirm regulator-specific report-format experience |

-| Capital markets and trading | Trading-platform engineering, market-data, risk engines | Partial — analytics layer fit; capital-markets domain better at Luxoft | Evidence not publicly confirmed from approved sources for trading-platform delivery | Use Luxoft for trading-floor engineering |
+| Capital markets and trading | Trading-platform engineering, market-data, risk engines | Partial; analytics layer fit; capital-markets domain better at Luxoft | Evidence not publicly confirmed from public sources for trading-platform delivery | Use Luxoft for trading-floor engineering |

-| Wealth management and treasury | Portfolio analytics, treasury data, risk dashboards | Strong — Python analytics and ML | Relevant buyer category; specific proof to be confirmed during due diligence | Confirm regulated reporting requirements |
+| Wealth management and treasury | Portfolio analytics, treasury data, risk dashboards | Strong; Python analytics and ML | Relevant buyer category; specific proof to be confirmed during due diligence | Confirm regulated reporting requirements |

 | Legacy core banking | COBOL / mainframe migration, core-ledger consolidation | Not a fit | Out of stack scope | Use EPAM, Luxoft, or Mphasis |